Can I drive my parent's car without insurance in Ontario?

 Should I stay on my parents’ car insurance policy while driving my parents’ car?

 If your parents added you to their car insurance policy as a secondary driver, then you may be wondering how long you should stay on it.
 The reality is that auto insurance for new drivers under the age of 25 is expensive.
-This is because young drivers have a limited driving history, which makes them a riskier investment for insurance providers.
-In addition, young drivers might statistically be more likely to get into accidents than older drivers.
+This is because a young driver has a limited driving history, which makes them a riskier investment for insurance providers.
+In addition, younger drivers might statistically be more likely to get into accidents than older drivers.

 Can I stay on my parents’ car insurance policy when I move out of the house?